 - 1 red apple, cored and julienned (I prefer honey crisp, fuji, or gala)

-- 1/2 cup pomegranate arils (can substitute with dried cherries, dried cranberries, or currants)
+- 1/2 cup pomegranate arils

-- blue cheese crumbles, or cheese of preference
+- blue cheese crumbles

-- prepared orange juice for keeping the julienned apples from turning brown
+- prepared orange juice for keeping the julienned apples from turning brown.

 Instructions

-- Cover and allow to sit in refrigerator for at least an hour to let flavors develop.
+- For the Dressing: Whisk together, or whirl in a blender, all ingredients EXCEPT the oil.
+Slowly drizzle oil into ingredients while whisking briskly or whirling in blender.
+Cover and allow to sit in refrigerator for at least an hour to let flavors develop.
 Makes 1 1/3 cups dressing.

-- Divide greens between four salad plates.
+- For the Salad: Toss julienned apples in a little orange juice to keep them from turning brown.
+Drain well.
+Divide greens between four salad plates.
 Top with apples, pomegranate arils, pumpkin seeds, and blue cheese crumbles.

 - Allow each guest to top salad with salad dressing.
 Store left-over dressing in refrigerator for up to three days.